First Chilean Navy Squadron: Cochrane sails to California

 In July 1821 the liberation troops entered Lima, declared Perú's independence, and San Martín was acclaimed as Protector of the new state, and Cochrane considered him (San Martín) relieved as Commander of the Expedition.
 However, undefeated Spanish troops still occupied the highlands.
 Cochrane clashed with the cautious San Martín because of the unrealistic hope for a national rising in support of Peruvian independence and San Martín's commanders were disenchanted about his inaction.

 Although San Martín set about raising the bonuses he had promised the fleet after the fall of Lima, he refused to pay its routine expenses or prize money for the Esmeralda which he regarded as the responsibility of the Chilean government.
 Cochrane was furious and, when the Peruvian Treasury and the contents of the mint were loaded onto the schooner Sacramento to avoid an advance by the Spanish army from the interior, Cochrane seized the ship on 14 September and took the money.
 The amount seized was, according to Peruvian sources, £80,000 or $400,000.

 Now in violent conflict with San Martin, on 6 October 1821 Cochrane sailed with the Araucano, O'Higgins, Valdivia, Independencia and the schooner Mercedes in order to scour the Pacific for the last remnants of the Spanish Navy, the frigates Venganza and Prueba.
 After a month in Guayaquil to refit and to reprovision the ships, the squadron searched the West Coast of the Americas as far north as Loreto, Baja California Sur, where the Araucano was lost to mutineers.

 After a pursuit of five months, he blockaded the Spanish ships in the port of Guayaquil.
 They surrendered to the authorities of the port.

 The O'Higgins and Valdivia anchored in Valparaiso on 2 June 1822.

 Cochrane left the service of the Chilean Navy on 29 November 1822.

 Capture of Chiloé in 1825

 In 1825 a squadron commanded by Manuel Blanco Encalada landed 2,575 troops under the command of Ramón Freire on Chiloé and then blockaded the island.
 The Royalists on the island, the last bastion of Spain in South America, surrendered on 12 January 1826.

 Decommissioning of the Squadron

 In April 1826 O'Higgins's successor, Ramón Freire, reduced the active navy to a single brig.
 He decommissioned the rest of the navy and sold O'Higgins and Chacabuco to Argentina.

 Aftermath

-Chile's financial effort, burdened with the squadron and the expedition to Perú impoverished the country.
+Chile's financial effort, impoverished the country.
 Even O'Higgins and his ministers had not been paid for months.
-As a partial result of the Latin wars of independence, United States President James Monroe, first declared the Monroe doctrine on 2 December 1823.
+As a partial result of the Latin wars of independence, United States President James Monroe, first declared the Monroe Doctrine on 2 December 1823.